Wellington station (MBTA)

 The Boston and Maine Railroad opened through the east part of what is now Medford in 1845, followed by the Medford Branch in 1847.
 Wellington station was soon opened near the junction; it closed with the end of passenger service on the branch in 1957.
 The modern station opened in September 1975 as part of the Haymarket North Extension.
 It was made accessible in the 1990s.
-A horizontal elevator to the adjacent development opened in 1997 and closed in 2006; it was replaced by a footbridge.
+An automated people mover to the adjacent development opened in 1997 and closed in 2006; it has since been replaced by a footbridge.

 Station layout

-Wellington station has two island platforms between the three Orange Line tracks.
-The western platform serves both inbound (southbound) and outbound trains, while the eastern platform is used only for outbound trains.
-It was intended for use by express trains using the third track; however, the planned extension to Reading was cut back to Oak Grove and no express trains were ever run.
+Three Orange Line tracks run north–south through Wellington station.
+Only the west (southbound) and center (northbound) Orange Line tracks are used for revenue service; the unused east track, originally intended for express service, is only used for maintenance and testing.
+A pair of island platforms are located between the Orange Line tracks; the west platform serves trains in both directions, while the east platform serves only northbound trains.
+The single Haverhill Line track is located east of the Orange Line tracks.
 The fare mezzanine is located over the north end of the station.
-The busway and parking lot are located on the east side of the station.

 Wellington Yard, the primary maintenance and storage facility for the Orange Line fleet, is located west of the station.
 A parking garage shared by the station and the Station Landing development is west of the yard.
 It is connected to the fare mezzanine with an 800 ft-long enclosed walkway.
 Wellington station is fully accessible from both entrances, with elevators connecting the mezzanine to the platforms.
 A footbridge at the south end of the station connects only to the maintenance facility and is not in public use.